fedirlutsenko/automate-weasyprint/README.md

-# Zosia-print
+# Automate-print

-Zosia-print is a project that aims to automate creation of all printables that are needed at the ZOSIA conference.
-Based on HTML templates PDF files are generated using [Weasyprint](https://github.com/Kozea/WeasyPrint).
+Automate-print is a project that aims to automate creation of all printables.
+Based on HTML templates PDF files are generated using [Weasyprint]

 This repository also [contains information](/data/) regarding lectures schedules over years and places description.